The History of Africa poses some of the discipline’s most interesting and difficult challenges:

 Building on a long tradition of excellence in the study of African history, the department’s current expertise is in ranges from East to West Africa, and from Egypt to Southern Africa:

-As a group, these historians offer a great mutual focus on histories of race, law, gender, religion, literacy, and institutions in Africa, but also other faculty members in the Department of History, Antoinette Burton, Jerry Dávila, Kathy Oberdeck, Erik McDuffie, Rana Hogarth, and Marc Hertzman teach courses and direct research on topics related to the history of the peoples of the African continent.
+As a group, these historians offer a great mutual focus on histories of race, law, gender, religion, literacy, and institutions in Africa, but also other faculty members in the Department of History, Antoinette Burton, Jerry Dávila, Marc Hertzman, Rana Hogarth, Erik McDuffie, Kathy Oberdeck, and Carol Symes teach courses and direct research on topics related to the history of the peoples of the African continent.

 Graduate study in African History takes place within a rich environment: